ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q2 image](./images/q2.png)

 ### Output Explanation:
 I used this query to calculate the total revenue for each product category.
-I then joined the `Categories`, `Products`, and `Order Details` tables.
+I joined the `Categories`, `Products`, and `Order Details` tables.
 I selected the `CategoryName` and calculated the total revenue by multiplying `UnitPrice`, `Quantity`, and applying the discount.
 I then rounded the results to two decimal places using the `ROUND()` function.
 I finally grouped the results by `CategoryName` and sorted in descending order of total revenue to show the categories with the highest revenue first.

 ### 🌟Key Insights:
 - `Beverages` and `Dairy Products` are the top revenue-generating categories for Northwind.
 Recording `$267,868.18` and `$234,507.29`, respectively.